 Our work, as part of the HCMI, will provide the research community with the next-generation of cancer cell models and by working together will accelerate this process in a cost-effective, streamlined and unified way, allowing for rapid learning, protocol sharing and standardised practices while avoiding duplication of efforts.

-The Cellular Generation and Phenotyping (CGaP) core facility provides central cell biology support to the Sanger Institute, in particular the scale-up and automation of existing faculty protocols to facilitate 'Science at Scale'.
-The CGaP core facility takes a unique approach at the institute by partnering with faculty groups and acting as an extension of their existing team in order to deliver large scale projects.
-The core has expertise in cell derivation from primary tissue, iPS derivation, cellular differentiation, phenotypic assays (eg high content imaging) and end point analysis (eg ELISA) and Luminex and functional bioassays
+The Cellular Generation and Phenotyping (CGaP) core facility provides central cell biology support to the Sanger Institute.
+CGaP takes a unique approach at the institute by partnering with faculty groups in order to deliver the scale-up of existing protocols to facilitate 'Science at Scale'.
+We function as a contract research group for the institute, running multiple, distinct cell biology based projects.
+The facility has expertise in cell derivation from primary tissue, iPSC and organoid derivation, cellular differentiation, CRISPR library screening, functional bioassays, phenotypic assays and end point analysis (e.g. Immunocytochemistry).

 COSMIC, the 'Catalogue Of Somatic Mutations In Cancer' is an expert-curated database encompassing the wide variety of somatic mutation mechanisms causing human cancer.
 Much of the genomic data generated from the Human Cancer Model Initiative will be stored in the COSMIC database